 Hartford is a somewhat small town located in the state of Vermont.
 With a population of 9,779 people and three constituent neighborhoods, Hartford is the ninth largest community in Vermont.

-Unlike some towns, Hartford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hartford are a mix of both white- and blue-collar jobs.
+Hartford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hartford is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hartford who work in office and administrative support (13.63%), management occupations (9.31%), and sales jobs (9.20%).
+There are especially a lot of people living in Hartford who work in office and administrative support (12.39%), sales jobs (10.69%), and teaching (9.53%).

-The population of Hartford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.88% of adults in Hartford have a bachelor's degree or even advanced degree.
+The citizens of Hartford are very well educated compared to the average community in the nation: 38.14% of adults in Hartford have a bachelor's degree or even advanced degree.

-The per capita income in Hartford in 2010 was $34,111, which is upper middle income relative to Vermont, and wealthy relative to the rest of the US.
-This equates to an annual income of $136,444 for a family of four.
+The per capita income in Hartford in 2010 was $35,627, which is wealthy relative to Vermont and the nation.
+This equates to an annual income of $142,508 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.

 The most common language spoken in Hartford is English.
-Other important languages spoken here include German and Tagalog.
+Other important languages spoken here include German and Chinese.